ATLAS Visual Identity

 |White (blue background)

 Members of the ATLAS Collaboration can download a full set of ATLAS logos in various formats (PNG, EPS, PDF, AI, ...) as well as animated versions of the logo from our CERNbox.

-ATLAS website and branding uses a standard "ATLAS blue" colour.
+The ATLAS website and visual identity uses a standard "ATLAS blue" colour.

 RGB: 11, 128, 195